MGA Entertainment: Lalaloopsy

 MGA introduced its Lalaloopsy brand in 2010 accompanied by the tagline "Sew Magical, Sew Cute."
-Lalaloopsy dolls were once rag dolls who magically came to life when their last stitch was sewn.
-Each Lalaloopsy doll has a personality reflected by the fabrics used to make them.
-They live happily together in Lalaloopsy Land, a whimsical world full of fun and surprises around every corner.
+Lalaloopsy dolls were once rag dolls who appeared to come to life when their last stitch was sewn.
+Each Lalaloopsy doll has a 'personality' reflected by the fabrics used to make them.
 Each Lalaloopsy doll comes with his or her own pet.

 Lalaloopsy dolls stand approximately 13 inches tall.
 Large dolls include Rosy Bumps 'n' Bruises, Crumbs Sugar Cookie, Dot Starlight, Peanut Big Top, and many more.

 The Lalaloopsy line includes Littles dolls, the younger brothers and sisters of Lalaloopsy dolls.
 Just like their older siblings, the Littles magically came to life when their very last stitch was sewn.
 The Lalaloopsy Littles have their own unique personalities and pets.
 There are currently over 30 Lalaloopsy Littles dolls, including Matey Anchors (Marina Anchors' brother), Bundles Snuggle Stuff (Mittens Fluff 'n' Stuff's sister), and Scribbles Splash (Spot Splatter Splash's sister).

 Also in the Lalaloopsy line are Mini Lalaloopsy, Lalaloopsy Micros, and Accessories.
 The Accessories line includes outfits and furniture for the Lalaloopsy dolls and Littles dolls, and Mini Lalaloopsy playsets and vehicles.
 Lalaloopsy dolls are sold in-store and online at a variety of retailers.
 On December 7, 2010, Lalaloopsy won the People's Play Award for large dolls.

 The toy line’s popularity peaked at around 2013.
 The line was revamped in 2017 with a Netflix show called We're Lalaloopsy, and the classic dolls returned in 2021 for its 10th anniversary.